noaeisnkut/k8s-task/infra_k8s/README.md

 - Kubernetes Resources
 Namespaces and ServiceAccounts are created in the cluster.
 Helm charts that require these ServiceAccounts (like the AWS Load Balancer Controller) are installed afterward so that the pods get the correct AWS permissions via IRSA.

-- ArgoCD and Application Deployment
-Finally, ArgoCD is deployed via Helm and configured to sync applications from Git repositories.
-ArgoCD fetches the repo, renders manifests, and applies them to the cluster (auto-sync if enabled).
-This ensures all applications are up to date in the cluster.

 - Completion
 Once all modules are applied in the correct order, I verify the deployment with commands like kubectl get nodes, kubectl get pods -A, helm list -n kube-system, and terragrunt output-all.